 NetSpot's visualizations will allow you to see your signal strength, signal-to-noise ratio and signal-to-interference ratio coverage throughout the area you surveyed.
 There is also an AP Quantity visualization that will show you how many APs (access points or routers) are detected at every measurement point.
 NetSpot takes care of all of your wireless network detection needs.

 NetSpot is a great WLAN detector — install the app and take your laptop to the area you wish to survey.
-Open NetSpot, click the switch in the upper-left corner to go to "Discover" mode.
+Open NetSpot, click the switch in the upper-left corner to go to "Inspector" mode.
 NetSpot will detect all networks in range and display them.

 You'll be able to see the following information: